The Fron Choir was formed in 1947 to compete at the Llangollen International Musical Eisteddfod.

 "I just thought that we had to get these guys into a recording studio.
 The great thing about their story is that we are seeing the last group of people who want to be thrust into the limelight being thrust into the limelight."
 In 2006 he signed them to Universal Music, the company behind rap acts including Eminem and 50 Cent.

-The choir’s first commercial recording, Voices of the Valley, made it to in the album charts in its first week of release in mid-November 2006.
+The choir’s first commercial recording, Voices of the Valley, made it in to the album charts in its first week of release in mid-November 2006.
 It went on to sell more than half a million copies and remained at number one in the classical chart for 11 weeks.
 The follow-up album, Voice of the Valley Encore, repeated that feat with pre-orders, before going platinum - selling 300,000 - and earning the Fron our first Classical Brits nomination in early 2008 - something we repeated in 2009 and 2010.

 It was reported as "An amateur choir from Wrexham lost out to Sir Paul McCartney in the best album category at the Classical Brits, Their Voices of the Valleys CD was beaten by Sir Paul, who won the award for a work inspired by his love for his late wife Linda.
 Bryn Terfel, Katherine Jenkins and Sting had also been shortlisted in the category."